-This machine is suited well for people who only require a basic machine.
-If you are used to having more functionality in a machine you already own, you may be let down by this one.
-It doesn’t have all that many stitches on board, and you’ll have to do everything manually.
-If you want more features or automatic conveniences, look at one of our other picks!
+This machine is suited well for people who only require a basic sewing machine.
+If you are used to having more functionality in a machine you already own, you may be let down by the Janome 3128.
+The low sensitivity offered by the foot pedal can be unforgiving when attempting to complete more detailed work.

-It offers a great learning experience for first-time owners.
-In the end, this is a bargain because it bears the Janome name– a name that promises long-lasting quality!
+The Janome 3128 offers a great learning experience for first-time sewing machine owners.
+In the end, this is a sewing machine bargain because it bears the Janome name– a name that promises long-lasting quality!

 3. Brother Project Runway CS5055PRW

-The third runner-up best inexpensive option is Brother’s Project Runway CS5055PRW.
-This is a great price compared to other electric machines out there!
+The third runner-up best sewing machine bargain is Brother’s Project Runway CS5055PRW.
+This machine can be bought for around $150.
+This is a great price compared to other electric sewing machines out there!
 This is the third installment of Brother’s Project Runway product line, and has an amazing 50 built-in stitches.

 What Do We Like?

-- Along with the machine, you will receive:
+- There are a lot of accessories included with this machine.
+Along with the machine, you will receive:

 - three bobbins,